Haywire (book): Important characters

 Margaret Sullavan – Brooke's mother, who was both a Hollywood and a Broadway star, by all accounts a superb actress, and known for her husky voice and "irresistible crooked grin."
 She performed with the University Players at Harvard, made her Broadway debut in 1926, and starred in 16 films including the classics Only Yesterday (1933), The Shop Around the Corner (1940), and Back Street (1941).
 Before Leland Hayward, she was married to actor Henry Fonda and director William Wyler.
 According to Brooke, she loathed Hollywood, was fanatical about her privacy, and was determined to bring up her children properly in a perfect, beautiful home.
 Her death at age 50 (in 1960) by barbiturate poisoning was ruled an accident.

 Brooke Hayward – Brooke, who appeared on the cover of Life magazine when she was 15, became a model and actress before she wrote Haywire.
 Her film and television credits include Mad Dog Coll, the Twilight Zone episode "The Masks," and Six Degrees of Separation.
-She has been married to Michael Thomas, Dennis Hopper, and Peter Duchin, and now lives in Connecticut and New York.
+She has been married to Michael Thomas, Dennis Hopper, and Peter Duchin, and lives in Connecticut and New York.

 Bridget Hayward – Brooke’s younger sister.
 She was in and out of mental institutions in her teens, and worked at the Williamstown Theatre as an apprentice.
 She “succumbed to a recurrent, unexplained illness marked by epileptic seizures and bouts of severe depression” and her death at age 21 is considered to be a suicide.

 William (Bill) Hayward – Brooke’s younger brother.
 He, too, was in and out of mental institutions such as the Menninger Foundation.
 He produced Easy Rider in partnership with Peter Fonda and loved motorcycles for the rest of his life.
 He shot himself in the heart in 2008.